Contact methods

 - It has never been verified, and

-- More than 10 minutes have passed since the last verification code was issued (i.e. the code window has elapsed and the contact method's owner did not complete verification or request a new code).
+- More than 10 minutes have passed since the last verification code was issued (that is, the code window has elapsed and the owner did not complete verification or request a new code).

 A verified contact method is never stale and is never reclaimed — it permanently owns that identifier within the project.